-Dredged material stockpiles will be sampled at time of placement.
-The number of samples will be based on stockpile volume as dictated by the Water Licence MV2023L8-005 (MVLWB 2023)3.Additional information regarding stockpile characterization can be found in the "Guidance Manual for Environmental Site Characterization in Support of Environmental and Human Health Risk Assessment" (CCME 2016).
-The parameter list will be similar to those evaluated in sump waters, with a few additional parameters to understand soil characteristics.
+Additional information regarding stockpile characterization can be found in the Guidance Manual for Environmental Site Characterization in Support of Environmental and Human Health Risk Assessment (CCME 2016).
+The parameters evaluated will be similar to those evaluated in sump waters, with a few additional parameters to understand the soil characteristics.